 Introduction To Financial Markets Class 10 Syllabus

-In view of the above, Board has introduced FMM from class IX onwards in collaboration with National Stock Exchange (NSE) from academic session 2015- 16 onwards.
+In view of the above, Board has introduced FMM from class IX onwards in collaboration with National Stock Exchange (NSE) from the academic sessions 2015- 16 onwards.

-Students can study FMM course at 10+2 level.
+Students can also study the FMM course at the 10+2 level.
 Students can also pursue further studies as more than 16 universities are already offering BBA, MBA in Financial Markets, who have collaborated with NSE.

 Total Marks: 100 (Theory – 50 and Practical – 50)

 Introduction To Financial Markets Class 10 Syllabus (THEORY)

 Introduction To Financial Markets Class 10 Syllabus (PRACTICAL)

 |Practical File/ Report or Portfolio||5|

 The money you earn is partly spent and the rest saved for meeting future expenses.
 Instead of keeping the savings idle, you may like to use savings in order to get a return on it in the future.
 This is called Investment.

 The definition of ‘Securities’ as per the Securities Contracts Regulation Act (SCRA), 1956, includes instruments such as shares, bonds, scrips, stocks or other marketable securities of similar nature in or of any incorporated company or body corporate, government securities, derivatives of securities, units of a collective investment scheme, interest and rights in securities, security receipt or any other instruments so declared by the Central Government.